carolinemainaprojects/AI-Resume-Screener/README.md

 This project demonstrates how Generative AI can assist with the initial screening process by quickly comparing candidate resumes with job requirements and highlighting relevant information.

-The system is designed to **assist human decision-making**, rather than replace it.
+The system is designed to **assist human decision-making rather than replace it**.

 ## 🔮 Future Improvements